-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Pushes & Pulls What's the biggest excavator?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Pushes & Pulls What's the biggest excavator?
 Students observe different machines and use those observations as evidence for why machines make work easier.
-Foundational for K.PS2.A.1 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
+Foundational for 3.2.K.B.
+Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
 Lesson 2 Pushes, Pulls, & "Work Words" Read-Along Why do builders need so many big machines?
 Students observe construction equipment being used in different ways to move objects.
-Foundational for K.PS2.A.1 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
+Foundational for 3.2.K.B.
+Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
 Lesson 3 Motion, Speed, & Strength How can you knock down a wall made of concrete?
 Students carry out an investigation to determine how far back they should pull a model wrecking ball to knock down a wall, but not the houses behind it.
-K.PS2.A.1 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
+3.2.K.B.
+Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
 Lesson 4 Speed & Direction of Force Read-Along How can you knock down the most bowling pins?
 Students play a game of bumper bowling to observe the way that objects can move in straight lines, zigzags, and back and forth.
-K.PS2.A.1 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
+3.2.K.B.
+Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
 Lesson 5 Direction of Motion & Engineering How can we protect a mountain town from falling rocks?
 Students conduct an investigation of how to protect a town from a falling boulder.
 They design a solution to safely guide the direction of the boulder away from the town.
-K.PS2.A.2 Describe ways to change the motion of an object (i.e. how to cause an object to go slower, go fast, go farther, change direction, stop).
-K.ETS1.C.1 Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.
-Lesson 6 Forces & Engineering Read-Along How could you invent a trap?
+3.2.K.A.
+Analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or a pull.
+Lesson 6 loap Forces & Engineering Read-Along How could you invent a trap?
 Students define a problem they would like to solve and then design a solution using what they know about the locations of objects and how they can move.
-K.PS2.A.2 Describe ways to change the motion of an object (i.e. how to cause an object to go slower, go fast, go farther, change direction, stop).
+3.2.K.A.
+Analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or a pull.